-Services are delivered by accredited health care providers who are paid directly by the health fund according to a fixed schedule.
+Accredited health care providers deliver inpatient and outpatient services and are paid directly by the health fund according to a fixed schedule.

-Cost sharing: There is some cost sharing for general and specialist care, hospital care, laboratory and X-ray fees, surgery, and medicines.
+Cost sharing: There is some cost sharing for general and specialist care, hospital care, laboratory and X-ray fees, surgery, and medicine.